ronalddddd/proxy-cache/readme.md

 - DONE - Add a basic TTL cache adapter
 - Allow custom getCacheKey method
 - Enable library usage and create API
+- Enable middleware to pass through properly and cache response stream instead of making a proxy call
+- Update readme to include all options